JOHN 15

 Having emerged from the upper room, the Lord Jesus and His eleven remaining apostles make their way towards the Mount of Olives.
 Chapters 13 and 14 concerned matters when believers come together, but the next two have to do with how to deal with the outside world, so it is fitting that they should be spoken outside the confines of the upper room.

 Often Jewish houses had a vine or a fig tree trained over the outside walls.
 To dwell “every man under his vine and under his fig tree”, 1 Kings 4:25; Micah 4:4, was an expression denoting peace, security and prosperity.
-Nathaniel was “sitting under the fig tree” when the Lord called him, John 1:48.
+Nathaniel was “under the fig tree” when the Lord saw him, John 1:48.
 It was quite possible that the house the Lord and His apostles were leaving had a vine trained over it, and this provided the illustration of the teaching about to be given.

 In this chapter the Lord bases His teaching on the characteristics of a grapevine, which had been used in the Old Testament as a symbol of Israel.
-Now, however, the vine is Himself, and believers are the branches, and the husbandman or vinedresser is God the Father, rather than God as God of Israel.
+Now, however, the vine is Himself, and believers are the branches, and the husbandman or vine-dresser is God the Father, rather than God as God of Israel.

 Structure of the passage